In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 However, you should ideally separate each of those parts – a login button component, an image gallery component, and a friends list component – so that you can reuse any of those components in other parts of your app.

-Software architecture is far more subjective than the other skills I've discussed thus far.
+Software architecture is far more subjective than the other skills we've discussed thus far.
 For the others, such as SwiftUI, you can reason, "Well, I know how to do X, Y, and Z, so I'm confident I'm a good SwiftUI developer."

-Software architecture is a very broad topic, and there is often no obvious "right" way to solve a problem, so I believe the best benchmark for it is this: do you look back on your code from six months ago, a year ago and so on.
+Software architecture is a very broad topic, and there is often no obvious "right" way to solve a problem, so the best benchmark for it is this: do you look back on your code from six months ago, a year ago and so on.

-Again, writing bad code is acceptable as long as it gets you closer to writing better code.
+Writing bad code is acceptable as long as it gets you closer to writing better code.

 So, while multithreading is a great skill to have as an extension skill, you should be cautious.
 Your goal should be to understand just enough of the concepts and code to make it work well without going too far.